-- In this 12-month program, Urban Teacher Residents take online graduate courses in culturally responsive teaching and elementary content standards.
+- In this 12-month program, Urban Teacher Residents take online graduate courses in culturally responsive teaching and content standards for your desired area.

-- They also complete a research project using assessment data to inform their teaching practices.
+- Students complete a research project using assessment data to inform their teaching practices.

-- Upon completing the MA program in Elementary Education, Resident Teachers become certified in the district and receive 3 years of comprehensive induction support to be effective urban educators.
+- Resident Teachers become certified in the district and receive 3 years of comprehensive induction support to be effective urban educators.

 - Recruit more teachers of color by creating cohorts that are at least 20% racially diverse.

 - Ensure that all program graduates have the professional development they need to be rated as effective teachers within three years.

 - Increase the number of certified teachers in high need areas by at least 90 teachers.